carlio/django-flows/README.md

         - ``FLOWS_REDIS_STATE_STORE_PASSWORD``

             The password to use when connecting to the redis server.
 Defaults to empty.

+    - ``flows.statestore.tmpfile_store``

+        This stores state in temporary files on disk.
+It is not recommended for production use, because state timeout cannot be implemented, leading to stale task state.
+It can be useful in development however.

     You can also create your own method of state storage.
 Simply create a module with a class called ``StateStore`` which extends ``BaseStateStore`` in ``flows.statestore.base``